NASA-Planetary-Science/sbpy/docs/sbpy/calib.rst

-.. _sbpy_calib:
+.. _sbpy-calib:

 Spectral Standards and Photometric Calibration (`sbpy.calib`)
 =============================================================

 sbpy's photometric calibration is based on spectra of the Sun and Vega.
-There are built-in spectra for each, and users may provide their own.
+For example, they are used to convert between :ref:`reflectance, cross-section, and magnitude <reflectance-equivalencies>`, between :ref:`Afρ and spectral flux density <afrho-to-from-flux-density>`, and between :ref:`Vega-based and other magnitude systems <vega-magnitudes>`.   sbpy has built-in spectra for each, and users may provide their own.

 The spectrum of `Bohlin (2014) <https://dx.doi.org/10.1088/0004-6256/147/6/127>`_ is the default and only built-in spectrum for Vega.
 It is distributed with sbpy.
 Four solar spectra are built-in: